Sharan112212/studio/README.md

-# Firebase Studio
+# FolioForge

-This is a NextJS starter in Firebase Studio.
+A personal portfolio application built with Next.js and Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.